Spain’s 2026 Immigration Regularization: Who Qualifies and How to Apply | Remitly

 What happens if someone misses the June 30 deadline?

 This regularization closes on June 30 with no extensions planned.
-After that, the only options are standard routes like arraigo — which require longer residency periods and are significantly more complex.
-Think of it as the difference between a dedicated fast-track program and navigating the standard green card process.
+After that, the only options are standard routes like arraigo — which may require longer residency periods and can be more complex.

 Official resources